hannutt/MsgBoard/README.md

 Project keywords: Axios, React-Frontend, Node.js-Backend, MySQL, CSS, HTML, Bootstrap 5

 A React application with a Node.js backend and a MySQL database.
 The main purpose of this app is to emulate message board and discussion forums.
-This is the first version, so the features are limited for now.

-Features at this moment:
+MAIN FEATURES

 PROTECTED ROUTES